P-Dammy/Website-and-API-test-automation-with-Cypress-and-Python/README.md

 # Onafriq-Assignment
-Answers to Exercise one and Two
+Answers to Exercise one and Two.
-Exercise one is answered with cypress while twi is answered with Python
+Exercise one is answered with cypress while two is answered with Python